chavias/Running-Hiking-Blog/README.md

 ## Features

 - Create, view, update, and delete hiking or running trails
-- Upload hiking trails in form of GPX files
+- Upload and Download hiking trails in form of GPX files
 - User authentication and authorization
 - Responsive design using Bootstrap
 - Forgot-password functionality